Monodromy of A-hypergeometric functions: Introduction

+Although in a good number of classical cases the method described in Section \ref{algorithm} works very well, it is not always garantueed to work.
+There are two potential obstacles: \begin{enumerate} \item There does not always exist a basis of Mellin-Barnes solutions.
+In many classical cases such a basis exists.
+For example, two variable Appell, Horn and higher Lauricella $F_A,F_B,F_D$.
+But, on the other hand, in case of Lauricella $F_C$ and many other Aomoto-systems such a basis does not seem to exist.
+This is a subject of further investigation. \item The group we calculate is the subgroup generated by the contributions of local monodromies at different points, modulo scalars.
+Let us call this group $lMon$.
+It is not clear if this group equals the complete monodromy group modulo scalars, which we denote $Mon$.

+The reason we consider the monodromy group modulo scalars is that for the A-hypergeometric system and their classical counterparts these groups are the same.
+An explanation for this can be found at the end of Section \ref{powerseries}. \end{enumerate}

-Assuming this hypothesis we can compute monodromy groups in a combinatorial way.
-As in \cite{beukersheckman} this description is up to common conjugation of the monodromy matrices.
-If one would like to calculate monodromy matrices with respect to explicit bases of solutions one would have to find an explicit calculation of Mellin-Barnes integral as a linear combination of power series solutions.
+The groups we calculate are determined with respect to a basis of solutions in Mellin-Barnes integral form.
+In the case of one variable $_{n+1}F_n$ they turn out to coincide with the matrices found in \cite{beukersheckman} (see Section \ref{example3F2}).
+If one would like to calculate monodromy matrices with respect to explicit bases of local power series expansions one would have to find an explicit calculation of a Mellin-Barnes integral as a linear combination of power series solutions.
 This is a tedious task which we like to carry out in a forthcoming paper.
 We remark that such a calculation has been carried out in the so-called confluent case (i.e. $A$ does not lie in translated hyperplane) by O.N.Zhdanov and A.K.Tsikh, \cite{zhdanovtsikh}.
 In her PhD-thesis from 2009, Lisa Nilsson \cite{nilsson} introduced (non-confluent) A-hypergeometric functions in terms of Mellin-Barnes integrals and initiated their study.
 It is these integrals that we shall use.